17 Restaurant Promotion Ideas To Boost Orders And Customer Loyalty

 2. Promote a Limited-Time Menu Item

 Few things drive action like the phrase “only available for a limited time.”
-Creating seasonal or short-run menu items is one of the simplest ways to generate buzz without overhauling your entire operation.
+Creating seasonal or short-run menu items, or introducing a special menu tailored for specific occasions or target audiences, is one of the simplest ways to generate buzz without overhauling your entire operation.

 It could be a fall-inspired cocktail, a one-week burger special, or a collab dish made with a local farm or bakery.